Scheduling a Disability Inclusion Profile meeting

 A profile meeting cannot proceed without the student’s parent/carer and or DFFH worker and key school staff.

 An exception can also be made if the student is deemed to be a mature minor for the purposes of this meeting and the decisions to be made therein and it would not be appropriate for the student’s parents/carer to be in attendance.
-Refer to: .
+Refer to the .

 If after following the above guidance a parent/carer and/or nominated party refuses to attend or there are other extenuating circumstances, advice should be sought through the school’s regional office and/or the department’s Legal Division:

-If on the day of the meeting, the parent/carer does not attend, the school should contact their Disability Inclusion Regional Implementation Team to discuss whether it is appropriate and in the best interests of the student for the profile meeting to continue.
-Refer to for their contact details.
+If on the day of the meeting, the parent/carer does not attend, the school should contact their Disability Inclusion regional disability coordinator to discuss whether it is appropriate and in the best interests of the student for the profile meeting to continue.
+The facilitator, in partnership with their team leader, will be able to support decision-making on whether the meeting should go ahead.

 Prep students completing the profile prior to commencement at school